How Long Does Tahini Last? Answered With Expert Storage Tips

 Don’t just rub the fungus spores off and continue consuming the sludge.
 It’s better to discard that moldy bottle right away.

-How To Store Tahini Properly?
+How To Store Tahini Properly

 Use The Pantry